konsumer/wokka/examples/simple/README.md

 # Wokka Example: Simple

 This is a simple example of wokka usage.
+You can use it as a bootstrap for your own simple project.

 To install dependencies, type `npm install`